FIRE-Phoebe/Pewlett-Hackard-Analysis/README.md

-# Pewlett-Hackard-Analysis
+# Pewlett-Hackard Analysis

 ## Overview of the analysis
-Pewlett-Hackard Analysis project uses SQL techniques to design and manage employee database.
+Pewlett-Hackard Analysis project uses SQL techniques to design and manage employees' database.
 The Entity Relationship Diagram helps us to create multiple tables, perform data modeling, and complete employment analysis for Pewlett-Hackard Company.
-Our purpose is to determine the number of retiring employees per title, and identify employees to eligible for Mentorship Program.
+Our purpose is to determine the number of retiring employees per title, and identify employees who will eligible for Mentorship Program.

 ## Results
 We create unique_titles table for employees who has the most recent title.
 It shows Pewlett_Hackard Company has *72,458* employees are born on *1952* to *1955*, which means these amount of employees reach retirement-age by most recent job title.
 After we filter by all active employees in this company, we also found there are 1,549 employees are eligible for the Mentorship Program.